theoomoregbee/dotfiles/README.md

 * **Syncing Files** keeping files updated for dotfiles and brew installed packages
 	- `cd ~/dotfiles` commit the changes
 	- for keeping track of installed brew packages, using a git hook to auto update and commit `Brewfile`(no need to think of this)
-	- then `git push` to push the changes and the auto commit for `Brewfile`
+	- then `git push` to push the changes and the auto committed `Brewfile`
 	- For vim plugin syncing which is my main focus check below

 ## VIM